JVerhe/heatTopology/readme.md

 Requirements: The Boost testing framework
 `sudo apt install libboost-all-dev`

-All the tests should be place in the `/test` directory
+All the tests should be placed in the `/test` directory

 Compiling and running tests: